The Foundation Of The Us Economic System Is Based On

 3. Legal Certainty

-The U.Think about it: s. legal system, with its emphasis on contract law and intellectual property rights, provides a predictable environment for business operations.
+The U.S. legal system, with its emphasis on contract law and intellectual property rights, provides a predictable environment for business operations.

 Challenges and Critiques